Thelymitra spadicea

-Thelymitra spadicea, commonly called the browntop sun orchid, is a species of orchid that is endemic to Tasmania.
+Thelymitra spadicea, commonly called browntop sun orchid, is a species of orchid that is endemic to Tasmania.
 It has a single erect, fleshy leaf and up to four relatively small blue flowers with small darker spots and an elongated lobe on top of the anther.

 Description

 Thelymitra spadicea is a tuberous, perennial herb with a single erect, fleshy, channelled, linear leaf 100-220 mm long and 4-8 mm wide with a reddish base.
 Up to four blue flowers with small darker spots, 16-22 mm wide are arranged on a flowering stem 100-250 mm tall.
 The sepals and petals are 7-11 mm long and 5-6 mm wide.
 The column is bluish white, about 4 mm long and 2 mm wide.
 The lobe on the top of the anther is brown with a blue band, a yellow elongated tip and small teeth.
 The side lobes have dense, mop-like tufts of white hairs.
 Flowering occurs in November and December.